host_cache table provides

 Whether the IP-to-host name-to-IP DNS resolution was performed successfully for the client IP.
 If

-HOSTcolumn is used as the host name corresponding to the IP so that calls to DNS can be avoided.
+HOSTcolumn is used as the host name corresponding to the IP so that additional calls to DNS can be avoided.
 While

-NO, DNS resolution is attempted again for each connection attempt, until it eventually completes with either a valid result or a permanent error.
-This information enables the server to avoid caching bad or missing host names during temporary DNS failures, which would affect clients forever.
+NO, DNS resolution is attempted for each connection attempt, until it eventually completes with either a valid result or a permanent error.
+This information enables the server to avoid caching bad or missing host names during temporary DNS failures, which would negatively affect clients forever.

 The number of connection errors that are deemed “blocking” (assessed against the

 max_connect_errorssystem variable).
 Only protocol handshake errors are counted, and only for hosts that passed validation (

 SUM_CONNECT_ERRORSfor a given host reaches the value of

 max_connect_errors, new connections from that host are blocked.
 The

 max_connect_errorsvalue because multiple connection attempts from a host can occur simultaneously while the host is not blocked.
 Any or all of them can fail, independently incrementing